Fadwa Khaled

-Fadwa Abdullah Abdulmohsen Khaled (Note: In this name that follows Arab naming customs, the given name is Fadwa, the patronymic is Abdullah (father's name), Abdulmohsen (grandfather's name), and the family name is Khaled.) (فدوى عبد الله عبد المحسن خالد; born 27 January 2005) is a Saudi footballer who plays as a forward for Saudi Women's Premier League club Al-Ahli and the Saudi Arabia national team.
+Fadwa Abdullah Abdulmohsen Khaled (Note: In this name that follows Arab naming customs, the given name is Fadwa, the patronymic is Abdullah (father's name), Abdulmohsen (grandfather's name), and the family name is Khaled.) (فدوى عبد الله عبد المحسن خالد; born 27 January 2005) is a Saudi footballer who plays as a forward for Saudi Women's Premier League club Al-Qadsiah and the Saudi Arabia national team.

 Club career

 Fadwa has been with Al-Ahli since the club's founding but her performances improved towards the end of the 2023–24 season and into the 2024–25 season.
 By the 11th round, she had scored 5 goals, including one that was awarded Goal of the Week in the 8th week.

+On August 2026, Al-Qadsiah signed Khaled to compete with the team in the 2026–27 Saudi Women's Premier League.

 International career

 In February 2023, Fadwa got her first call-up to the senior national team by coach Rosa Lappi-Seppälä to face Indonesia in friendlies.
 It wasn't until September 2023, that she made her debut for the team. coming on as a substitute for Fatimah Mansour in the 63rd minute against Bhutan.

 In March 2024, she was called up by Under-20 coach Pauline Hamill for the team's first international matches against Mauritania.